 Ratio of Debt-to-Income

-The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, car payments, child support, and the like.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing